MickWest/sitrec/README.md

     lookCamera:{ fov: 10, far: 8000000 },
     cameraTrack: {},
     ptz: {az: -79.6, el: 0.6, fov: 25.7, showGUI: true},
+    altitudeLabel:      { kind: "MeasureAltitude",position: "lookCamera"},
 }
 ```
 WestJet is a case of Starlink satellites observed from a plane.
-This new case was similar to the PVS14 sitch, so we use that as a base with the ...SitPVS14 line.
+This new case was similar to the PVS14 sitch, so we use that as a base with the include_pvs14 line.

-the remaining lines show everything that needs to change
+The remaining lines show everything that needs to change

 - files:
   - starLink - a TLE file of all starlink satellites for the day in question